learn-co-curriculum/phase-0-pac-1-the-assignment-expression/README.md

 ReferenceError: maximumSpeed is not defined
 ```

-...followed by many lines starting with `at...`.
-Here, JavaScript, by default,
-doesn't know anything about `maximumSpeed`.
+Here, JavaScript, by default, doesn't know anything about `maximumSpeed`.

 When we define a variable using the "assignment expression" we add something new
 to JavaScript.